 About Julia Rai

 Julia Rai is an artist, writer and teacher working predominately in metal clay.
-She has a teaching studio based just outside St Austell in Cornwall, UK.

 Well known in the international metal clay community, she has been working with metal clay since 2004 and teaching it since 2007.
 She holds a Foundation Diploma in Art and Design, multiple metal clay qualifications and she is a fully qualified further education teacher.